Skip to navigation Skip to content

 Jeremy and Tiffany have 2 children, Sophie and Thomas.
 Sophie attends Long Day Care 3 days per week, and Thomas attends After School Care 2 days per week of the same week.

-For families to get the full effect of the multiple child percentage, only 1 member of a couple should claim CCB.
+For families to get the full effect of the multiple child percentage, only one member of a couple should claim CCB.
 One member of a couple (either the customer or their current partner) can claim CCB for any children that each attend approved child care in the same week.

 4